artifacthealth/hydrate-mongodb/README.md

 changes with the database, which can result in significant performance gains.

 ####Extensibility
-Hydrate provides numerous opportunities for extensibilty.
+Hydrate provides numerous opportunities for extensibility.

 ## Installation